terraform-ibm-modules/stack-ibm-devsecops-alm/README.md

 # Objective and Benefits

-This deployable architecture is designed to showcase a fully automated deployment of a retrieval augmented generation application through IBM Cloud Project, providing a flexible and customizable foundation for your own application deployments on IBM Cloud.
+This deployable architecture is designed to showcase a fully automated deployment of a Code Engine NodeJS application through IBM Cloud Project, providing a flexible and customizable foundation for your own application deployments on IBM Cloud.
 This architecture deploys the following [sample application]() by default.

 By leveraging this architecture, you can accelerate your deployment and tailor it to meet your unique business needs and enterprise goals.